 Technology is evolving, and so are chatbots.
 Being a useful modern tool, their inclusion in the current digital space is inevitable.

-The unpredictability associated with technology makes chatbots prone to failures mentioned in the article.
-However, with proper planning and a superior understanding of chatbots, the rate of failures can be minimised.
+The unpredictability associated with technology makes chatbots prone to the failures mentioned in the article.
+However, with proper planning and a superior understanding of chatbots, the rate of failure can be minimised.

 eBotify creates customised AI-based chatbots and gives you an excellent foundation to create an engaging chatbot experience for your users.

-Contact us to know how our technical experts can help you with an impeccable chatbot tailored to your requirements.
+Contact us to learn how our technical experts can help you with an impeccable chatbot tailored to your requirements.